David Cleghorn Thomson

 David Cleghorn Thomson (9 October 1900 – 23 April 1980), was a Scottish journalist, author, poet, playwright, and Liberal and Labour Party politician.
 He was notably Director of the BBC's Scottish Region.

 Background

 Thomson was born in Edinburgh, the son of Dr John Thomson FRCPE and his wife, Isobel Macphail.
 The family lived at 14 Coates Crescent in Edinburgh's fashionable West End.

 He was educated at Edinburgh Academy, the University of Edinburgh and Balliol College, Oxford.

 Professional career

 In 1923 Thomson was the Editor of Oxford Poetry, a literary magazine.
 From 1926 to 1933 he was Director of the BBC's Scottish Region.

 In 1931 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Francis Albert Eley Crew, Robert Kerr Hannay, Sir James Walker and John (Ian) Bartholomew.
 He later resigned from the Society.

+In 1960 and 1961, Thomson edited Saltire Review, a magazine of Scottish arts, letters and life published by the Saltire Society.

 Political career

 At the age of just 23, Thomson was Liberal candidate for the Willesden West division of Middlesex at the 1923 General Election.
 This was not a promising seat for a Liberal; no candidate had stood in 1922 and in 1918 the Liberal came third with less than 9%.
 Thomson was to also come third, but polled 18%.
 He returned to his native Edinburgh and was Liberal candidate for the Edinburgh South division at the 1924 General Election.
 At this election he was reputedly the Liberal Party's youngest candidate in Scotland.
 Edinburgh South was a Unionist seat that they had gained from the Liberals in 1918.
 In 1923 his predecessor as Liberal candidate had come within 2,500 votes of winning.
 This was a seat where the Labour Party had never run a candidate before, and they did not put up a candidate against Thomson.
 During the campaign, he expressed support for Scottish Home Rule, saying that 'he believed Scotland should have a Parliament of some sort in which to discuss matters purely concerning herself, but he was not in favour of the repeal of the Union'.
 With the national tide running against the Liberals, Thomson was well beaten and was only able to poll 36% of the vote.